Choices - Health Matters for Women

 (Inside front cover)

 Relationships need to be cared for to stay healthy.
-Learn the warning signs of an unhealthy relationship and when it is time to get out.
-Get tips on creating positive partnerships as well.
+Learn the warning signs of an unhealthy relationship and get tips on creating positive partnerships too.

 Read why you crave certain foods and how to make smart food choices.

 Change can be hard.
-Get Ideas on how to support someone as she tried to make a positive life change.
+Get ideas on how to support someone as she tries to make a positive life change.

 (Page 1)

-Remember, improving your appearance is just one small bonus.
-Making healthy choices can improve the quality of your life in many ways, including how you physically feel and how you feel about yourself!
+Inside, you'll find information about how to make smart decisions for a healthier you.
+It includes questions to help you think about your life and offers resources to help you make positive changes.
+Making healthy choices can improve the quality of your life in many ways, including how you physically look and feel and how your feel about yourself!

 (Page 2)